Breast Feeding vs Infant Formula

 Soy products: infant formulas contain soy protein powder.
 Researchers have found concerning health effects for infants fed soy formula.
 They include early onset of puberty in females and alterations in the development of breast tissue, which may be linked to the estrogen-like compounds in soy.

-As well, the formula increases an infant’s insulin levels and sets them up for potential insulin resistance - a pre-diabetic state.
+As well, the formula increases an infant’s Fat Storing Hormone levels and sets them up for potential Fat Storing Hormone resistance - a pre-diabetic state.

 I’m sure you’re with me on this one: infant formula isn’t as healthy for your baby as breast milk.